Ascot Hills Park Plant List

 Invasive Plants at Ascot Hills

-Black mustard is an annual herb that can grow up to 4-8 feet tall.
+Black Mustard (Brassica nigra) is an annual herb that can grow up to 4-8 feet tall.
 It has bright yellow flowers with four petals arranged in a cross shape.

 Impact on the Environment: